 Your most crucial opportunity in building your team is during the selection phase.

-Just as pro sports teams use the college draft to add skill or shore up weakness, you must make the most of your hiring opportunities.
+Just as pro sports teams use the draft to add skill or shore up weakness, you must make the most of your hiring opportunities.

 Different hires will require different skills and face different questions.